pgovers/oscar-wagtail-demo/TUTORIAL.md

 The Oscar machinery needs some extra methods on the new Category class for the navigation to work.

 Most methods are copied from the original Oscar Category class.
-We hightlight the once we needed to customize a little more.
+Here we show you the methods we need to customize a little more.

-When Oscar requests the products for the search feature it calls `get_contect`.
+When Oscar requests the products for the search feature it calls `get_context`.
 Here we add `category` and search context to the context object.
-This allowes the Oscar search handler to get all Products on the CategoryPage:
+This allows the Oscar search handler to get all Products on the CategoryPage: